Ever wondered what to eat in Kyoto? Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

 Wagashi

-If you’ve got a sweet tooth while checking out the best foods in Kyoto, try wagashi.
+If you’ve got a sweet tooth while checking out the best foods in Kyoto, we’d recommend trying wagashi.

-Looking at wagashi, you may assume that you’re about to eat a sugary snack.
-These traditional Japanese treats include plant-based ingredients, typically served with tea.
+Looking at wagashi for the first time, we thought we were about to eat a typical sugary snack.
+But, boy, were we wrong!
+These traditional Japanese treats include plant-based ingredients, and are typically served with tea.

-Wagashi come in a variety of sizes and shapes, often with intricate designs.
-They reflect the culinary sophistication of the Kyoto region.
+We saw wagashi throughout Kyoto in a variety of sizes and shapes, often with intricate designs.
+They seemed to be the perfect reflection of the culinary sophistication of the Kyoto region!

-Bean paste is the main ingredient in most wagashi.
+In our experience, bean paste is the main ingredient in most wagashi.
 Chefs boil the beans and mash them to create a smooth paste.
 It may also include rice flour, rice cakes, chestnuts, and sesame.
-You may also find these confections made with cubes of fruit.
+We also spotted wagashi made with cubes of fruit.

 Matcha